nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <a name="appendix-e-basic"></a>
 **Basics**
 1. Initial launch
-    1. Download the jar file and copy into an empty folder.
+    1. Download the jar file and copy it into an empty folder.
     2. Open the command prompt and change directory to the location of the jar file.
     3. Enter `java -jar zoomaster.jar` in the command line.
 You should expect to see the welcome screen of the application.
 2. Testing